 Savall's discography includes more than 100 recordings.
 Originally recording with EMI Classics, and then from 1975 on Michel Bernstein, Astrée label, since 1998 he has recorded on his own label, Alia Vox.

-In 2000 Savall was awarded the Premi d'Honor Lluís Carulla, given for service to Catalan culture or for scientific, cultural or civic works in the Catalan language.
+In 2000 Savall was awarded the Premi d'Honor Lluís Carulla, given for

 He was awarded the Doctor Honoris Causa degree by the University of Barcelona on 27 November 2006.